instilled/Wineing/README.md

 ### Getting the dependencies

 Most dependencies can be installed through the distribution's package manager.
-In fact it is the recommended approach but for zeromq.
-Instead it is suggested to compile zeromq manually and link Wineing against the binary.
-It is the recommented approach because the user is in control of the ZMQ version in use, especially when running wineing and client on different archs.
+In fact, it is the recommended approach but for zeromq.
+Instead, it is suggested to compile zeromq manually and link Wineing against the binary.
+It is the recommended approach because the user is in control of the ZMQ version in use, especially when running Wineing and client on different archs.

     $ yaourt -S protobuf
     $ yaourt -S wine

-Wineing is currently built aginst zeromq 2.2.0.
+Wineing is currently built against zeromq 2.2.0.
 To build zmq type

     $ wget http://download.zeromq.org/zeromq-2.2.0.tar.gz
     $ tar zxvf zeromq-2.2.0.tar.gz